CollectionAfrican Art Archive

 BAMUN Prestige Pipe Head

-A massive, extremely intricate terracotta pipe bowl (2nd half 20th C., 79 cm) from the Bamun Kingdom in the Cameroon Grassfields — a central face with puffed cheeks surrounded by a complex openwork lattice of stylized spiders and human figures.
+A massive, extremely intricate terracotta pipe bowl (late 19th to mid-20th C., 79 cm) from the Bamun Kingdom in the Cameroon Grassfields — a central face with puffed cheeks surmounted by a complex openwork lattice of stylized frogs (traditionally often interpreted as spiders) and human figures.

 In the Grassfields, smoking tobacco was a highly ritualized sign of extreme prestige.